walder/Skynet-IADS/README.md

 ```

 ***The autonomous mode options are:***
-SAM Site will behave in the default DCS AI.
+SAM site will behave in the default DCS AI.
 Alarm State will be red and ROE weapons free (default Skynet behaviour):
 ```
 SkynetIADSSamSite.AUTONOMOUS_STATE_DCS_AI
 ```